jellyfin/jellyfin-sdk-kotlin/README.md

 <details>
   <summary>Using SNAPSHOT versions</summary>

-  When working on new features in your application you might need a build of the SDK targetting the next server version.
+  When working on new features in your application you might need a build of the SDK targeting the next server version.
   For this use case we publish two SNAPSHOT releases: `master-SNAPSHOT` and `openapi-unstable-SNAPSHOT`.
-To use the snaphot versions, add the snapshot repository to your build script:
+To use the snapshot versions, add the snapshot repository to your build script:
   `https://s01.oss.sonatype.org/content/repositories/snapshots/`

   An example using Gradle with Kotlin DSL that only allows the `master-SNAPSHOT` version: